Ahead of Time Mutation Based Fault Localisation using Statistical Inference: Results

 Table~\ref{tab:RQ1_total_ranks} shows the results of each evaluation metric for all studied faults, following the FCE scenario.
-The numbers $X(Y)$ in the column "Total Studied" represent the number of faults that we can localise $(X)$, and the number of faults provided by \dfj (Y).
+The numbers $X(Y)$ in the column "Total Studied" represent the number of faults that we can localise $(X)$, and the number of faults provided by \dfj $(Y)$.
 Evaluation metric values representing the best outcome (i.e., the largest $acc@n$ and MAP, and the smallest $wef$) are typeset in bold.
 See Section~\ref{sec:subject} for the details of exclusion criteria we used: note that more faults are excluded from the study of F+P models shown on the right.

-Overall, MLP(F+P) shows the best performance in terms of $acc@n$ metrics, placing 42 out of 61 faults at the first place for Lang, and 38 out of 91 faults at the first place for Math.
+Overall, MLP(F+P) shows the best performance in terms of $acc@n$ metrics, placing 48 out of 61 faults at the first place for Lang, and 45 out of 91 faults at the first place for Math.
 Considering that MLP(F+P) is evaluated on fewer faults (203) than MLP(F) (348), the result suggests that MLP(F+P) shows better performance on average.

 We argue that including results of passing tests gives richer information when compared to only using results of failing tests.
-However, we also note that only MLP significantly benefits from the additional information: MLP(F+P) places 32 more faults at the top than MLP(F).
+However, we also note that only MLP significantly benefits from the additional information: MLP(F+P) places 28 more faults at the top than MLP(F).
 Two linear models, LR(F) and LR(F+P), on the other hand, do not show any significant difference in performance.
 This suggests that exploiting this information requires more sophisticated, non-linear inference methods.

 The reason that PM$^+$(F) shows comparable results to MLP(F) may be that it is relatively easy to simply count the matching patterns of failing tests, which are much rarer than passing tests.
 We also note that PM$^*$(F) and PM$^+$(F) both produce better results than EM(F), suggesting that partial matches are better than exact matches.
-This is because even the fault revealing test case may not be able to kill all mutations applied to the location of the fault (e.g., the mutant may be an equivalent one).
-In such a case, the EM(F) model will lose the information, while PM(F) models will benefit from other killed mutants from the same location.
+This is because even the fault revealing test case may not be able to kill all mutations applied to the location of the fault.
+In such a case, the EM(F) model will lose the information, while the PM(F) models will benefit from other killed mutants from the same location.

 Finally, the addition of passing test information to PM models actually degrades the performance significantly, as the metrics for PM$^*$(F+P) and PM$^+$(F+P) show.
 Partially matching test cases that did not fail against the faulty version with test cases that did not kill mutants at the location of the fault will directly dilute the signal, as failing tests and killed mutants are likely to provide more information about the location of the fault in general.